polar3197/polar3197.github.io/_pages/about.md

 - Former research assistant at the UC Berkeley Computational Cognitive Science Lab with Professor Bill Thompson
 - Former autonomous flight intern at Joby Aviation
 - Fred Robley Shakespeare Scholar at Cabrillo Community College
-- I'm currently teaching myself about distributed systems and distributed ML training/inference on a raspberry-pi spark-cluster.
-You can track my progress in my **blog** !
+- I'm currently teaching myself about database management, API maintenance and ML for Intelligent Transit Systems (ITS).
+You can track my progress in my **blog**!

 ---

 Interests:

 - Running!
 I am currently planning a marathon semi-circling the North Bay and spanning two bridges.
 [On pause -- busted knee]
 - Writing!
-I am sporadically releasing a series of narrative scenes for a interwoven collection of short stories, which you can find under **creative writing**.
+I am writing a novel that draws inspiration from Faulkner, Thomas Mann and J.D.
+Salinger.
+It is composed of scenes and I am working dilligently to avoid my natural tendancy to write like Sherwood Anderson.
+You can find snippets in **creative writing**.
 - Painting!
 I like to paint in acrylic on scrap wood.
 I am currently doing a series of telephone poles, which you can find under **gallery**.

 ---